 Your Child Climbed Out Of The Crib

 Climbing out of a crib does not mean that your child is ready or wants to convert to a bed.
-There is a ton of freedom and responsibility to leaving the crib!
-It could just mean that they are curious on what happens if they climb and explore.
+There is a ton of freedom and responsibility for leaving the crib!
+It could just mean that your child is curious on what happens if they climb and explore.
 The best time to convert your child to a toddler bed is:

 - when your child can understand and verbalize their interest in a big bed,